 NOTE:

-You will be required to sign an NDA (Non-Disclosure Agreement) to begin your examination.
-Failure to accept will result in a failed score and fee’s will be forfeited.
+You will be required to sign an NDA (Non-Disclosure Agreement) to begin your exam.
+Failure to accept will result in a failed score and fees will be forfeited.
 The NDA that will be displayed is:

 “You must accept the Non-Disclosure Agreement (NDA) below in order to take this exam.